Finchley Road: History

 In 1856 as many as ten stagecoaches a day ran along Finchley Road, serving Swiss Cottage, where the Atlas Line, a business of these, had started about six years before.

 Omnibuses reached the area north of Swiss Cottage by way of Finchley Road as far as Finchley Road station before 1880.
 Later omnibuses were extended along Finchley Road to meet others from Edgware Road along West End Lane, continuing north to Childs Hill and Hendon.
 Motorbuses had replaced horse omnibuses by 1911.

 Plans for an extensive network of tramways, along Adelaide and Finchley Roads, were dropped after opposition from the council, ground landlords, and residents.

 On 2 October 1993 five people were injured and damage caused when three bombs planted by the Provisional IRA exploded.

 Local railway stations

 Today

-Hampstead is served by Finchley Road Underground station and Finchley Road & Frognal railway station, 435 metres apart on the North London Line (London Overground).
-The road has as such become the colloquial name for the part of Hampstead between West Hampstead and Hampstead-on-the-Hill which is centred on Hampstead Underground station.
+Hampstead is served by Finchley Road Underground station (Jubilee and Metropolitan lines) and, 435 meters further north, Finchley Road & Frognal London Overground station (Mildmay line).
+The road has as such become the colloquial name for the part of Hampstead between West Hampstead and Hampstead-on-the-Hill which is centred on Hampstead Underground station (Northern line).